LibRapid/librapid/README.md

 To install LibRapid as a Python library, simply run ```pip install librapid``` in the command line.
 Hopefully, there will be precompiled wheels available for your operating system and python version, meaning you will not need a C++ compiler to install it (if this is not the case, a modern C++ compiler will be required)

+### WARNING

+When installing LibRapid from ``pip``, there is a chance that the pre-build wheels will lead to an error (ususally a ```signal: illegal instruction (core dumped)```).
+This is because the pre-build OpenBLAS version that comes with the library is attempting to use an instruction that your computer does not support (AVX, AVX2, AVX512).
+This is a known issue and I am working on resolving this issue, but until that point, you may have to install LibRapid with a slightly different command: ```pip install librapid --no-binary :all:```

 To use the library for C++ use, a modern C++ compiler will definitely be required.
 To use the library simply add the directory of this file to your extra include paths, and include the library using ```#include<librapid/librapid.hpp>```

 ## Documentation